On a diffuse interface model for incompressible viscoelastic two-phase flows: Regularized System

 Using integration by parts over $\Omega$ and the compactness of $ \phi^N $, we get the convergence of $ \int_0^t \int_\Omega q^N \nabla \phi^N \cdot \bw \dxdt $.
 Then, it remains to verify that $ \bu \in C_w([0,T]; L_\sigma^2(\Omega)) $ and $ \bu(t) \rightarrow \bu_0 $ as $ t \rightarrow 0 $, which are clear by proceeding the same argument as in \cite[Section 5.2]{ADG2013}.

-In the final step, one recovers the energy dissipation inequality \eqref{Eqs:energy-dissipation-reg-inequality}.
-To this end, multiplying the discrete energy inequality \eqref{Eqs:discrete-energy-interpolation} by a function $ \varsigma \in W^{1,1}(0,T) $ with $ \varsigma \geq 0 $ and $ \varsigma(T) = 0 $, and integrating the resulting inequality over $ (0,T) $ and by parts with respect to the time variable, one obtains
+{\textit{\uline{Energy dissipation inequality.}}} In the final step, one recovers the energy dissipation inequality \eqref{eqs:energy-dissipation-reg-inequality}.
+To this end, multiplying the discrete energy inequality \eqref{eqs:discrete-energy-interpolation} by a function $ \varsigma \in W^{1,1}(0,T) $ with $ \varsigma \geq 0 $ and $ \varsigma(T) = 0 $, and integrating the resulting inequality over $ (0,T) $ and by parts with respect to the time variable, one obtains

 where $ \cE_{tot} $, $ \cE^N $ and $ \cD^N $ are defined in the end of last subsection.
 Thanks to the compactness of $ \bu^N $, $ \phi^N $ and $ \widetilde\bbb^N $, we deduce that up to a subsequence (not relabeled),